dans-er/fits-api/README.md

 incorporated in this code base under `fits-{version}`.
 This project integrates these dependencies with the maven life cycle by using the plugin _com.googlecode.addjars-maven-plugin_.
-It will add all of the jars found recursively at a given location to your local .m2 repository.
+This plugin will add all of the jars found recursively at a given location to your local .m2 repository.